 Hiking in Taroko National Park Swallow Grotto Trail

-Swallow Grotto: Along this half kilometre slice of the old highway (starting at Km178), the gorge twists and towers in one of its most colourful and narrow sections.
+Swallow Grotto: Along this half kilometer slice of the old highway (starting at Km178), the gorge twists and towers in one of its most colorful and narrow sections.
 It’s a superb location for taking pictures.
-It’s best to visit here before noon as tour buses literally fill the entire stretch later in the day.
+It’s best to visit here before noon as tour buses fill the entire stretch later in the day.
 If you are driving

 4. Yulin (2 nights)

 At the Wisdom Garden Homestay in Hualien and the Taroko Gorge